 Another malicious IP spoofing method uses a Man-in-the-Middle attack to interrupt communication between two computers, alter the packets, and then transmit them without the original sender or receiver knowing.
 Over time, hackers collect a wealth of confidential information they can use or sell.

 In systems that rely on trust relationships among networked computers, IP spoofing can be used to bypass IP address authentication.
 The idea behind this type of defense is simple: Those outside the network are considered threats, and those inside are trusted.
 Once hackers breach the trusted network, it is easy for them to explore the system and spoof IP addresses.
-Considering that vulnerability, using simple authentication as a defense strategy is not an effective measure and needs to being replaced by more robust security approaches, such as those with multi-factor authentication mechanisms including adaptive authentication and the use of machine identities.
+Considering that vulnerability, using simple authentication as a defense strategy is not an effective measure and needs to be replaced by more robust security approaches, such as those with multi-factor authentication mechanisms including adaptive authentication and the use of machine identities.

 There are several measures that organizations can take to stop spoofed packets from infiltrating their networks, including: